pshirali/covid-stats/README.md

     * The _mapping_ can be stored on disk as a JSON.
 1. Use a _mapping_ file as a guide/configuration to extract metrics of interest and store it into a CSV.

-## Tutorial

-The [TUTORIAL.md](TUTORIAL.md) covers all instructions on how to get started and how to use this script in detail.

 ## License

 [Apache 2.0 License](LICENSE) and [NOTICE](NOTICE.md)